AbdiGomez/EduQuiz/README.md

     ```

 ---

-`Documento generado: 22 de Noviembre de 2025`
+***
+**Aviso Legal y Derechos de Autor**

-All Rights Reserved
+All Rights Reserved <br>
-Copyright (c) 2025 Abdiel Miguel Gomez Aleman
+Copyright (c) 2025 Abdiel Miguel Gomez Aleman, Yahir Campos Martinez, Abisai Blas Diaz, y Luis Alexis Lucho Hernandez <br>
-This project and its source code may not be copied, reproduced, modified, distributed, or used in any form without explicit written permission from the author.
+This project and its source code may not be copied, reproduced, modified, distributed, or used in any form without explicit written permission from the authors.